Appointment of the Chief Executive Officer

 Communications & relationships

-• Promote an understanding of the CityCare’s culture, values, objectives, policies and services across our communities with the public, partners and related businesses.
+• Promote an understanding of CityCare’s culture, values, objectives, policies and services across our communities with the public, partners and related businesses.

 • Responsible for actively listening to the reflections and experiences of employees, responding as necessary with the aim of having a dynamic communication network from front line to Board.